JimboMetric/obcalca/README.md

 z => 15
 ```
 Run **Evaluate Document** from the command palette to update all evaluations.
+Evaluations also run automatically when you type the `=>` token at the end of a line.
 Typing `@?` in the editor will display all current variables in a popup.